|11 November 2020

-On 11 November 2020, a 15-year-old minor from Abwein was arrested by Israeli soldiers near Beit El checkpoint during clashes at 2:30 p.m.
-He reports being interrogated without first being informed of his legal rights.
+On 11 November 2020, a 15-year-old minor from Abwein was arrested by Israeli soldiers near Beit El checkpoint during clashes at 2:30 p.m. and accused of throwing stones.
+He reports ill treatment and being denied his basic legal rights under Israeli military law.
+He was sentenced to 6 months in prison and fined NIS 2,000.
+He also received a suspended sentence.

 There were clashes with Israeli soldiers at the checkpoint near the settlement of Beit El.
 It was around 2:30 p.m.
 My friends and I were watching when all of a sudden we were ambushed by a group of soldiers.
 They shot stun grenades and rubber bullets in our direction and ordered us to stay put.